Akshith0625/Client-Server-TCP-Programs/Basic Chatting Program/README.md

-These programs helps to chat between server and client
+These programs helps to chat between server device and client device